 And these HR chatbot statistics are just the tip of the iceberg.
 More viable use cases should become more popular soon, as these programs gain mainstream adoption.

 60% thought these intelligent programs would enable employees to handle client queries, while 57% envisioned the delivery of personalized attention to website visitors.

 However, these AI chatbot stats fail to shed light on the four common classes of conversational bots: informational, transactional, enterprise productivity, and device control.

 Furthermore, only 4.67% of online shoppers 30 to 44 years old said they do not like to use bots.
 Just 5.09% of consumers aged between 18 and 29 as well as 6.70% of shoppers 45 to 60 years old shared the same sentiment.

 Despite this, the chatbot benefits statistics are not lost on most young adults in the US.
 67% of these consumers said they would purchase a product or pay for a service from brands that implement an AI-driven bot.

 Although just 35% of people said voice assistants seem like real people, the fact that more than half of consumers now prefer speaking to robots instead of browsing the Web themselves should make the figure above among the most compelling AI chatbot statistics collected.

-This has got to be one of the telling ecommerce chatbot statistics ever reported.
-Bots may not have made apps to obsolete yet, but these AI-based programs are already becoming a part of the lives of many contemporary consumers.
+This has got to be one of the most telling ecommerce chatbot statistics ever reported.
+Bots may not have made apps obsolete yet, but these AI-based programs are already becoming a part of the lives of many contemporary consumers.

 Most of these people do so to learn about the headlines, ask for recipes, and receive relationship advice.
 Only 28% of them have instructed a bot to make a payment or send someone some money, though.